ilasek/spark-course-full/spark-streaming/README.md

     * The output of the sentiment analysis should be printed to the console.

 **Hint:** For debugging purposes it might be useful to download Kafka from https://kafka.apache.org/downloads and use the console producer and consumer.

+## Warning
+Before you relaunch [SocketStreaming](src/main/java/com/ivolasek/sparkcourse/streaming/SocketStreaming.java) class, make sure to delete [streaming-checkpoint](streaming-checkpoint) directory.
+This is because the socket source [does not maintain an offset](https://stackoverflow.com/questions/50493552/offsets-committed-out-of-order-with-spark-datasource-api-v2-hive-streaming-sink).